 Folate is more complex.
 The vitamin is essential for the production of red blood cells, and it has an important role in DNA production and in repairing defects in the genetic code.
 Although folate is present in a variety of leafy green vegetables, fruits, legumes, and meats, until the late 1990s, many Americans didn't get their RDA of 400 mcg from foods — and folate deficiencies during pregnancy sharply increase the risk of devastating birth defects.
 That's why the U.S. and Canadian governments issued regulations mandating folic acid fortification of all grain products (including cereal, bread, flour, pasta, and rice) from 1998 onward.

 Multivitamins.
 Despite their iconic status, there is no evidence that multivitamins enhance health and well-being or prevent illness.
-In fact, both the authoritative U.S. Preventive Services Task Force and a 2006 National Institutes of Health State-of-the-Science Conference concluded that multivitamins do not offer protection against heart disease or cancer.

 Without disputing these conclusions, many doctors have continued recommending (and taking) multivitamins.
 One rationale is that they are a convenient and inexpensive way to get vitamin D — but most preparations provide just 400 IU, much less than the 800 to 1,000 IU currently in favor.
-In addition, multivitamins appeal to many scientists the way prayer appeals to many agnostics: "just in case."
-But for multivitamins to have merit as a nutritional insurance policy, they must at least be safe.
-Are they?

 Fiber.
 Most people think of fiber supplements as a treatment for constipation.
 But a high intake of fiber has many potential benefits for several health conditions, ranging from heart disease and obesity to hernias, varicose veins, and diverticulitis.
-The Institute of Medicine recommends 38 grams of fiber a day for men younger than 50, 30 grams a day for older men, 25 grams a day for women younger than 50, and 21 grams a day for women over 50.
+The National Academy of Medicine recommends 38 grams of fiber a day for men younger than 50, 30 grams a day for older men, 25 grams a day for women younger than 50, and 21 grams a day for women over 50.
 Whole grains, fruits, vegetables, nuts, and seeds are the best sources of fiber, but many people need supplements to meet these goals.
 If you need supplementary fiber, consider psyllium, which has the added benefit of lowering cholesterol levels.

 Selenium.
 Few men had heard of this mineral until 1996, when American researchers reported that it appeared to reduce the risk of prostate cancer.
 Subsequent reports were mixed, raising doubts.
 Then in 2009, a 35,553-man multinational trial of selenium and vitamin E, alone or in combination, reported that neither selenium nor vitamin E had any benefit against prostate cancer.
 Selenium also appears to increase the risk of diabetes, and earlier studies dashed preliminary hopes that the supplement might protect against heart attacks.
 Selenium is not for you.